retched/EasyPopulate-4.0/README.md

 ### Note : Still under heavy tests
 >This are some initial files, that already import BookX fields, but isn't yet suitable in a production enviroment.
 A lot of testings and ideias going on.
-It stills **only supports the default language**, and the ability to assing multiple authors and genres are on todo list, but not yet implemented.
+It still **only supports the default language**, and the ability to assing multiple authors and genres are on todo list, but not yet implemented.

 ### Quick review :